vmsmith/LearningGit/0_Getting_Started.md

     git -version

+Now you want to add Git to your environment.
+Here's how I do it...

-Now check to find out where it's installed:
+First, I check to find out where it's installed:

     which git

-Mac users should get back something like this:
+I get back something like this:

     /usr/local/bin/git

+Note that depending on your OS X version you might have a slightly different path.

+Then, I open my `.bash_profile` file...

+    vim .bash_profile

+And add this:

+    export PATH=$PATH:/usr/local/bin/git

+I save and close the `.bash_profile` file, and then source it to

+    source ~/.bash_profile

+Finally, I check to ensure the path has been updated:

+    echo $PATH

 ### Configuring Git